remix-run/remix-website/data/posts/shop-case-study.md

 [Shop.ai][shop.ai] now redirects to [shop.app][shop.app], but at the time it was a single webpage showing off Shop chatbot built on top of OpenAI's newly released ChatGPT.

 The team had ~1 month to build this site.
-They chose Remix believing that it would make building this simple website fast and easy.
+They chose Remix, believing it would expedite and simplify the building of this straightforward website.
 Even though they didn't use many of the features that make Remix great (data fetching, routing, nested layouts, etc.), they still found it to be a fast and adaptable framework, which is exactly what they were looking for.

 This positive experience gave them confidence to go with Remix for Shop Web.